Bearinawolfpack/frontend_foster_fitness/README.md

 -   Make list of contacts show only the last 10.
 Have contact cards in a deck and give them a border.
 Have the archive of contacts prior to the last 10 be sortable.

 - Change events_card.js link color from blue to #fcba03

+- Find a different font to use for the site and use the different weights of that font where appropriate.